wiloon/blog/content/post/archive-2/2018-06-20-linux-date.md

 1

 If you&#8217;re sorting or graphing dated data, your raw date values may be represented as seconds since the epoch.
-But few people can look at the date \`946684800&#8242; and casually note &#8220;Oh, that&#8217;s the first second of the year 2000.&#8221;
+But few people can look at the date \`946684800&#8242; and casually note "Oh, that&#8217;s the first second of the year 2000.&#8221;

 date &#8211;date=&#8217;2000-01-01 UTC&#8217; +%s